pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1002 Asynchronous Thinking

+I think that little by little I am understanding asynchronous, I think I just need more practice and knowledge.

 ##### Day 1001 Kafka and Kubernetes

-This of Kafka and kUbernetes is a big problem, how you make that all events are handle and controlled this is a challenge, I have few days for finish this feature.
+This of Kafka and Kubernetes is a big problem, how you make that all events are handle and controlled this is a challenge, I have few days for finish this feature.

 **Day 1 - 50 HTML - CSS - Javascript**  [here](./day0-50.md)</br>